CESNET/exafs/README.md

 * [Local database instalation notes](./docs/DB_LOCAL.md)

 ## Change Log
+- 1.0.0 .
+DRAFT - ExaAPI and Guarda modules moved to their own repositories.
+New format of message for ExaAPI - now sends information about user (author of rule) for logging purposes.
 - 0.8.1 application is using Flask-Session stored in DB using SQL Alchemy driver.
 This can be configured for other drivers, however server side session is required for the application proper function.
 - 0.8.0 - API keys update.  **Run migration scripts to update your DB**.
 Keys can now have expiration date and readonly flag.
-Admin can create special keys for certain machines.
+Admin can create special keys for certain machinnes.
 - 0.7.3 - New possibility of external auth proxy.
 - 0.7.2 - Dashboard and Main menu are now customizable in config.
 App is ready to be packaged using setup.py.
 - 0.7.0 - ExaAPI now have two options - HTTP or RabbitMQ.
 ExaAPI process has been renamed, update of ExaBGP process value is needed for this version.